The Adventurer’s Gift Guide

 Not that confident in your ability to cook?
 Fear not, using a food dehydrator is super simple!
 All you do set the food on the racks and crank the heat.
 I would highly recommend picking up some tray liners for things like fruit roll ups or smaller items such as beans and herbs.

-Here is a link to my food dehydrator.
 I love what I have, but you can definitely get away with something smaller.
 The important thing is it has temperature settings and a timer to automatically turn it off.
 You don’t want to wake up in the middle of the night to shut the thing off!

 A great book for beginning food dehydration is The Dehydrator Bible by Jennifer MacKenzie.
 I would highly recommend picking up a copy for dehydrating basics and some awesome recipe ideas!